Now Reading

 You not only started your own business, but also ventured abroad (in this case to Los Angeles).
 Looking back, how can we imagine your start in America?

 Adventurous, uncertain and doomed to failure purely on paper.
 No seriously: my brother-in-law had told me the following shortly after my emigration.
 “I have no idea how you managed that, but purely on paper, it was doomed to fail.”
 It must be said that my emigration coincided with my business start-up (without a sophisticated business concept), 4,000 euros in savings and a pregnancy in the third month.
 Now, in retrospect, I often ask myself how I did it, but I also enjoy it immensely to know that I managed it on my own, despite all the predictions, even if sometimes less gloriously.
-Looking back on it has made me less afraid of a lot of things.
+Looking back on it has taken away my fear of many things.

 7) Would you say there are differences in business between German and American business partners or customers?